ristearazvan/work/TokenPay Documentation.md

 Decompress message portion with lz4 if message is larger than 128 bytes.
 If address and compact signature were included then verify the message Address and compact signature are not included when message is sent anonymously strip the sender's public key and add it to the public key database.
 # White Paper
-White paper: View on github
+White paper: View on github [Gitbub link goes here]

 # Support